directus/directus/.changeset/four-falcons-remember.md

 '@directus/api': minor
 ---

-Caching foreign keys as part of schema caching
+Enabled caching of foreign keys as part of schema caching